Monroe Michigan

 Personal experiences have been reported for years, even before this area was part of a state park or national park.

-Besides the usual casualty entities; traumatized by their death and the death of others, wounded men and militia men and their families who lived in the settlement who were painfully killed by the Roundhead warriors are added to the mix, with the total effect of creating a “dream come true” for paranormal investigators, as the Rum Raisin National Battlefield Park has been proven with hard evidence to be a hot bed of paranormal activity caused by restless spirits.
+Besides the usual casualty entities; traumatized by their death and the death of others, wounded men and militia men and their families who lived in the settlement who were painfully killed by the Roundhead warriors are added to the mix, with the total effect of creating a “dream come true” for paranormal investigators, as the River Raisin National Battlefield Park has been proven with hard evidence to be a hot bed of paranormal activity caused by restless spirits.

 Both visual and auditory EVPs have been caught by too many visitors and paranormal groups to count.